RdotSilva/TypeScript-React-Media-Release-Notifier-UI/README.md

 # TypeScript React Media Release Notifier UI

 This is the UI for the Media Release Notifier.
+It will require the backend server to be running (still a WIP)

 ## Installation